 More Winter Time Fun in Beech Mountain NC

 Beech Mountain North Carolina is also a great place to go snowshoeing and cross country skiing in NC.
 A well established set of trails called the Emerald Outback give skiers and snowshoers easy, moderate and difficult trails that range from less than a mile to four-and-a-half.
-You’ll have to bring your own cross country skis, but snowshoe rental is available at the Buckeye Recreation Center on Beech Mountain.
+You’ll have to bring your own cross country skis, but snowshoes are available at the Buckeye Recreation Center on Beech Mountain for FREE!

 Beech Mountain Ski Resort